circuit/circuit-ionic-starter/README.md

 # circuit-ionic-starter

-Ionic 2 starter application demonstrating how to use the Circuit SDK, specifically the challanging parts of authentication via OAuth 2.0 and WebRTC video calling.
+Ionic 2 starter application demonstrating how to use the Circuit SDK, specifically the challenging parts of authentication via OAuth 2.0 and WebRTC video calling.

 Tested on Android and iOS.
 <p float="left">